updated on January 17 2025

 Having sonar (AKA "fish-finder") on your boat is no guarantee that you'll actually find fish!
 Like anything else, sonar is a tool and the more expertise you have with sonar, the better you'll be at using it to find and catch fish.

-In this post I will use sonar snapshots from this season and the 2013 season to help share what I know about using sonar effectively.
-This post should be of value to you if you have sonar but am not 100% confident using it.
+In this post I will use sonar snapshots from past seasons to help share what I know about using sonar effectively.
+This post should be of value to you if you have sonar but are not 100% confident using it.

 Installing The Transducer